What did john wilkes booth have to do with boston, massachusetts?

 He was killed by pursuing Union soldiers April 23rd, 1865

-The Union soldier that shot and killed booth in Dr. Mudd’s Barn, in Virginia, was also a Bostonian; Sergeant Thomas P. “Boston” Corbett
+The Union soldier that shot and killed Booth at the Garrett barn in Port Royal, Virginia, was also a Bostonian; Sergeant Thomas P. “Boston” Corbett

-His brother Edwin Booth and sister Asia were long-term Boston residents
+His brother Edwin Booth was a long-term Boston resident

-Edwin declared bankruptcy during the depression 1873.
-His theatre folded.
+Edwin declared bankruptcy during the depression of 1873.
+His theatre folded

-John Wilkes Booth’s body was eventually returned to the Booth fFmily sight, at Green Mount Cemetery, Baltimore Maryland, joining his family in eternity.[iv]
+John Wilkes Booth’s body was eventually returned to the Booth family sight, at Green Mount Cemetery, Baltimore Maryland, joining his family in eternity[iv]

 I just wanted to tell you and Mitch how very much I enjoyed today.
 Mitch is passion for history comes through loud and clear in his delivery.